 Potential Risks and Complications

 While the deep plane facelift technique offers impressive benefits, it is important to be aware of the potential risks and complications associated with this surgical procedure.
-As with any facelift surgery, there is a risk of bleeding, infection, and delayed wound healing.
-Because the deep plane facelift involves working in close proximity to the facial nerve, there is also a small risk of facial nerve injury, which could affect facial movement or sensation.
+Both SMAS and deep plane facelifts carry potential risks, including bleeding, infection, and nerve damage, although these complications are rare when performed by experienced surgeons.
+Preserving the facial nerves during facelift surgery is crucial, as injury to these nerves is a rare but potential complication that could affect facial movement or sensation with a deep plane facelift .
+Because the deep plane facelift involves working in close proximity to the facial nerve, there is also a small risk of facial nerve injury.
 However, when the procedure is performed by a board certified plastic surgeon with extensive experience in deep plane facelift surgery, these risks are significantly reduced.

-Other potential complications include visible scarring, although the deep plane facelift technique is designed to minimize scarring by placing incisions in natural facial contours.
+Other potential complications include visible scarring, although the deep plane facelift technique is designed to minimise scarring by placing incisions in natural facial contours.
 In rare cases, patients may require revision surgery to achieve their desired results.
 It is essential to have a thorough discussion with your surgeon about all possible risks and to follow their pre- and post-operative instructions carefully to ensure the safest and most successful outcome.
-By choosing an experienced, GMC specialist registered plastic surgeon, patients can feel confident in the safety and effectiveness of their deep plane facelift procedure.
+By choosing an experienced, GMC specialist registered plastic surgeon, patients can feel confident in the safety and effectiveness of either a SMAs facelift or deep plane facelift procedure.

 Who is the Best Candidate for these Facelift Procedures?